Eagle19243/MLS-Investor-Calculator/README.md

 ## Test

 - Chrome
+    1. Extract mls_investor_calculator.zip to specific foler.
-    1. Open `chrome://extensions/` in your Google Chrome, and enable `Developer mode`.
+    2. Open `chrome://extensions/` in your Google Chrome, and enable `Developer mode`.
-    2. Click `Load unpacked`, and then choose `src` folder in the presented dialog.
+    3. Click `Load unpacked`, and then choose the extracted folder in the presented dialog.